 Informal livelihood comes within the larger context of Egypt’s inequality which is multifaceted, multilayered and multidimensional.
 It extends beyond income disparity to encompass inequality of opportunity rooted in discrepancies in access to education, employment, health, sanitation, and housing.
 Inequalities exist along dimensions of gender, geography, ethnic and social background.
 Analogue divides couple with digital inequities and feed into intertwined developmental inequalities that painfully cut across lives.
 Today, the poverty rate in Egypt is twice what it was in 2000, as one in three people lives on less than 1.45 dollars a day and more than 6 million people live on less than one dollar a day.

 Limited economic diversification and continued reliance on a few external sources of GDP – namely tourism, remittances, oil and the Suez Canal have restricted the growth of job opportunities, creating an unemployment that is structural and sticky.
-While the officially announced rate is only 9%, unemployment is significantly high for women, the educated, and youth, lately recording 22%, 21% and 31%, respectively out of the relevant cohorts in the labor force.
-Youth unemployment is especially worrying as 60% of the population are under 30 years old, with 27% of them not being in education, employment, or training.
+While the officially announced rate is only 9 percent, unemployment is significantly high for women, the educated, and youth, lately recording 22 percent, 21 percent and 31 percent, respectively out of the relevant cohorts in the labor force.
+Youth unemployment is especially worrying as 60 percent of the population are under 30 years old, with 27 percent of them not being in education, employment, or training.

 State relief came in response to COVID-19, with cash handouts targeting 2.5 million informal workers.
 These represent 12.5 percent of the total 20 million workers in the sector.
 The fact that some informal workers were excluded from state relief points to the larger issue of ‘data blindness’ that excludes marginalized groups from the radar of national statistics.
 Only those with “irregular work” on their ID’s qualify for the handouts to informal workers; those with “no work” do not.
 Those who live on borrowed electricity in slums will not have the utility bill required for safety net support.
 The same applies to divorced or separated women living in dwellings registered in the name of their absent ex-partners.
 As the mainstream state program Takaful targets households with children in school, childless women who live alone will not qualify.
 Indeed, women were invisible altogether in applying for the recent handout as the form included only male type work categories (carpenter, welder, etc.) with no category allowed for work typically done by women (domestic helper, caretaker, cleaner, etc.).
 Marginalization thus can also come from ‘data blur’ as aggregates cloud out granulations only revealed by disaggregation.
 This gender bias and other data blurs serve to further marginalize informal groups.